GromovoiStanislav/NestJS_GraphQL/README.md

 ## NestJS with GraphQL
 - graphql_1 - with TypeORM
-- graphql_2 - with Authentication With Passport
+- graphql_2 - with Authentication with Passport